YellowOnion/steam-runtime-tools/docs/steam-compat-tool-interface.md

     `/home/you/.local/share/Steam/steamapps/common/Estranged Act I`,
     even if the current working directory is a subdirectory of this (as is the case for Estranged: Act I (261820) for example).

+`STEAM_COMPAT_LAUNCHER_SERVICE`
+: May be set to the `compatmanager_layer_name` of a single compatibility
+    tool, to request that the tool is configured to allow debugging commands to be inserted into its runtime environment via IPC.

+    The intention is that a future version of Steam will automatically set this to the `compatmanager_layer_name` of the last compatibility tool in the stack, if a debugging interface is requested.
+    Until that feature becomes available, this variable can be set manually in a game's Steam "Launch Options" or in the environment variables passed to Steam itself.

+    For compatibility tools that provide a Linux environment, such as "[Steam Linux Runtime - soldier][soldier]", the debugging commands should receive an execution environment that is equivalent to the execution environment of the game itself.
+    For compatibility tools that provide a non-Linux environment, such as Proton, the debugging commands should be run at the closest possible point to the actual game that will still accept arbitrary Linux commands.
+    For example, in Proton, Proton's special environment variables should be set for the debugging commands, but they are run as Linux programs (and must use Wine explicitly if running a Windows executable is desired), even though the actual game will be run under Wine.

+    If unset, empty or set to an unrecognised string, then no debugging commands will be inserted.

 `STEAM_COMPAT_LIBRARY_PATHS`
 : Colon-delimited list of paths to Steam Library directories containing